 The lifespan of an average mattress is about 7 – 8 years.
 If the mattress you want to replace still has some life in it, you should consider donating it to people in need instead of recycling it.
-There are a lots of charity organization that would love to take your used mattress and most of them will even pick it up from your home for free or provide a convenient local drop-off location.
+There are a lot of charity organizations that would love to take your used mattress and most of them will even pick it up from your home for free or provide a convenient local drop-off location.
 Below are some of the nation-wide charities you might want to consider while donating your old mattress:

-- Furniture Bank Associate of America: – This organization’s (FBA) mission is to provide ‘home furnishing’ at an extremely little or no cost at all to poor families.
+This organization’s (FBA) mission is to provide ‘home furnishing’ at an extremely little or no cost at all to poor families.
 The FBA manages about 80 donation centres in North America.
 People are welcome to drop off the mattress at FBA or they can use their free – pickup service as well.

 Suppose you’re in a situation where you bought a new mattress and your previous one is still brand new and unused, then you can recover some of the money that you’ve invested by selling it online.

-Facebook: Facebook is a great social media platform to look for buyers within your own personal network.
+Facebook is a great social media platform to look for buyers within your own personal network.
 You can just upload a status about selling your mattress with a photo and if any of your friends or family is interested they can contact you.